 It will not be perfect.
 You may struggle with breastfeeding, or your baby may be a champ at feeding, but not like bottles.
 You might have a good sleeper who came out of the womb magically knowing the difference between night and day or one who refuses to sleep and wants to party all night.
 Remember that you are new at this, and so is your baby.
 You need to get to know each other, and you both have plenty of time (18 years . . .) to learn and grow together.

 2. Ask for Help

-So, ask them to bring meals over, tell them if you don’t want visitors and just need a little time to yourself or with your partner, and ask for advice.
+So, ask them to bring meals over, tell them if you don’t want visitors and need a little time to yourself or your partner, and ask for advice.
 Call your birthing class teacher or doula for reinforcements, take advantage of breastfeeding classes and lactation consultants, and utilize your pediatrician’s office.
 It really does take a village to raise a child.

 3. Take a Little Bit of Time for Yourself

 Newborns are demanding, needy, and completely dependent on you.
 As a new parent, it is easy to throw yourself into motherhood and push all your needs to the wayside.
 This may feel like what you’re supposed to do, but in the end, it is important to also take care of yourself, mentally and physically.
 Even in those first few days and weeks, try to take a little time for yourself, whether once a day or once a week.